jameizie-it/Azure-Virtual-Machines-Setup-and-Network-Traffic-Analysis-Guide/README.md

   <h2>Step 9: Observe RDP Traffic</h2>
   <p>
     1. Filter Wireshark to display RDP traffic only (tcp.port == 3389).<br>
-    2. Observe the continuous stream of RDP traffic and discuss the reason for its constant transmission.
+    2. Observe the continuous stream of RDP traffic.
+The reason there is continous traffic is because you are connected to the remote desktop.
   </p>

    <p>